2016-2017 Undergraduate & Graduate Catalog

 a.
 Credit earned for completion of a leveling course as defined below

 b.
 Credit that was earned more than eight years prior to the award of the degree

-Exceptions to this provision may be granted for courses over eight years old based on evidence provided by the student that demonstrates currency in the content of the course, and on the recommendation of the graduate program director for the degree sought, and with the approval of the dean of graduate studies.
+Exceptions to this provision may be granted for courses over eight years old based on evidence provided by the student that demonstrates currency in the content of the course, and on the recommendation of the graduate program director for the degree sought, and with the approval of the dean of the Graduate School.